Guide to Streaming Services

 The way we watch TV and movies has definitely changed over the years!
 Video streaming services like Netflix and Amazon Prime make it possible to watch our favorite TV shows and movies “on demand” whenever we want – from our laptops, tablets and smartphones.

 With so many streaming services and options to choose from – like "live" streaming (similar to cable) and access to channels like Disney, ESPN, local stations and even music – we’ve pulled together a list of some of the most popular services and highlighted some of the options and pricing.
-Some are even free – like Pluto TV.
-(Tip: Verify pricing prior to subscribing to the service.)
+Tip: Verify pricing prior to subscribing to the service.

 How to Stream on Your TV